Salted Caramel Cold Foam

 Recipe Highlights

-• Salted caramel cold foam is cold cream, milk, caramel sauce, and salt frothed together without heat or steam.
-It’s perfectly sweet and salty and delicious on top of iced drinks.
+• This salted caramel cold foam is sweet and salty and tastes delicious on top of iced coffee.

-• Make this quick and easy recipe with just 4 ingredients in just 2 minutes.
+• This quick and easy recipe is made with 4 ingredients in just 2 minutes.

 RELATED: Caramel Cold Foam